The Cabin’s Unique Addiction Family Programme

 Why is an Addiction Family Programme Necessary?

-As mentioned previously, the addiction family programme is a three-day programme held at the end of every month for clients’ family members at no extra cost.
+As mentioned previously, the addiction family programme is a three-day programme held at the end of every month for clients’ family members.
 Be prepared – the programme is designed to quickly bring family members into the therapeutic process which is deep, rich, challenging and emotional.

 Day one of the addiction family programme is focused on psychoeducation.
-The day begins with an interactive presentation that is thorough but easy-to-grasp on the modern definition of addiction as a neurological disorder.
+The day begins with an interactive presentation that is thorough but easy to grasp on the modern definition of addiction as a neurological disorder.
 Another presentation explains the roles that family members unknowingly take on which often fuel the addiction.
-This is hard to hear for many family members, as they have truly only been trying to help their loved one.
+This is hard to hear for many family members, as they have truly only been trying to help their loved ones.
 To aid in getting through this we employ a group therapy strategy to help break these unhealthy behaviours.

 The second day of the addiction family programme features more workshops which typically involve illustrating concepts from a 360⁰ view.
 Our clients are encouraged to present to their families common situations where they are struggling together, but showing it from the addict’s perspective.
 This helps give further insight to the families.
 Again, a group session will take place to give an opportunity to talk about what has been learned that day and gain more insight.